apache/polygene-java/src/bin-dist/README.txt

 Licensing
 ---------
-All Apache Zest™ code is licensed under an Apache License.
+All Apache Zestâ„¢ code is licensed under an Apache License.

 Third-Party Dependencies may be licensed under other terms.
 The only required dependencies are SLF4J (MIT Licence), ASM (BSD Licence) and Joda-Time (Apache Licence).

-Finally, Zest™ TestSupport depends on JUnit 4.x and its dependencies, which is also not included in the SDK itself, as it is present among most Java developers.
+Finally, Zestâ„¢ TestSupport depends on JUnit 4.x and its dependencies, which is also not included in the SDK itself, as it is present among most Java developers.

 Dependencies not included
 -------------------------
-The binary distributions contains Zest™ artifacts only to keep the download size small.
-Each Zest™ artifact comes with a file prefixed ..-runtime-deps.txt that contains the list of its dependencies.
+The binary distributions contains Zestâ„¢ artifacts only to keep the download size small.
+Each Zestâ„¢ artifact comes with a file prefixed ..-runtime-deps.txt that contains the list of its dependencies.
 Moreover, at the binary distribution's root, you'll find both Maven (go-offline.pom) and Gradle (go-offline.gradle) build files whoses sole purpose is to easily download all